9ci/9ci.github.io/_solutions/autocash.md

 * Automatically replace incorrect invoice numbers via matching algorithms.
 * Automatically insert customer number and other coding required by A/R systems.
 * Capture deduction details, translate customer’s reason codes to your codes, capture descriptions and quantities.
-* Automatically create accounting entries: (i.e., debit memos for deductions and credit memos for overpayments or on-account transactions).
+* Automatically create accounting entries: (i.e., debit memos for deductions and credit memos for overpayment or on-account transactions).
 * Automate Credit Memo – Debit Memo matching and netting.
 * Reduce reliance on IT for daily and monthly issues.
 * Provides segregation of duties and a clear audit trail to aid in Sarbanes-Oxley and other compliance efforts.